SCADA CER · M2 · The Resilience Officer 0

 How to file the event.

-You write the incident classification at 04:47.
-The Tier you choose determines whether Article 15 24-hour notification triggers, whether the parent company is informed, whether your line manager is informed, and what is on the record.
+You write the classification at 04:47.
+The Tier determines whether Article 15 24h notification triggers, whether the parent company is informed, whether your line manager is informed, and what's on the record.

 Tier 2 , chosen